skiphansen/chirp/README.md

 The driver works for editing tuning data and to a limited extent channel data.

-Lots of things are NOT supported such as zones, scan lists, channel names and button assignments.
+Lots of things are **NOT** supported such as zones, scan lists, channel names and button assignments.

 All of this could be added, but additional reverse engineering of the code plug format is required.

-Since the Motorola CPS for the Waris is "out there" and runs well on a modern system (Windows 10 VM running under Windows 11), I see little reason in expending further effort with this driver.
+Since the Motorola CPS for the Waris is "out there" and runs well on a modern system, I see little reason in expending further effort with this driver.

 # New features

-I've added an auto range convert function to the driver.
-When you download the tuning data from a UHF range 2 radio you will be offered with choice to automatically modify it for the Ham band.
+I've added a function to automatically modify the tuning data of UHF Range 2 radios to cover the 440 ham band.

+When you download the tuning data from an unmodified UHF  range 2 radio you will be asked if you want to modify it for the Ham band.
 If you click "Yes" the following edits are made:

 1. All tuning piers, RF test channels, and data tables are moved up one slot to make room for a 440 -> 450 pier at position 0.
 2. The data for the new 440 pier is extrapolated from the existing data for all data tables.